cristhosebyrasp/Intro_to_Django/week1/step1.md

 # Who this course is for?

-This course is designed for a beginner with no programming background.
+This course is designed for a beginner with basic programming background.
+We will be basic HTML tags, CSS and JavaScrippt code; and basic Python coding, such as loops, variable, classes, functions, dictionary and lists.
+This courses will not teach you those basic programming concepts and operations.
+Insteady, we will provided you with the codes you need to create your first Django web application.
+You will be able to improve your projects as you gain knowledge and practice your skills.

 # Course objectives